Actindo-AG/Documentation/Core1Platform/HelpAndSupport/01_CreateTicket.md

 - The main account is not reachable
 - Products show incorrect information on the frontend

 > [INFO] Before creating a ticket, it may be useful to first check whether another user has not already reported the discovered issue.
-To do this, you can check the *Consulting* module.
+To do this, you can check the *Consulting* (MPS agreement (Managed Professional Services)) or the *Support* (older agreement) module.